CivicActions/ssp-toolkit/docs/ssp.md

 ### CP-6 (1): Separation From Primary Site

-> The organization identifies an alternate storage site that is separated from the primary storage site to reduce susceptibility to the same threats.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: alternate storage site separation.

 ### CP-9: Information System Backup

-> The organization:
->   a.
-Conducts backups of user-level information contained in the information
-> system [Assignment: organization-defined frequency consistent with recovery time and recovery point objectives];
->   b.
-Conducts backups of system-level information contained in the information
-> system [Assignment: organization-defined frequency consistent with recovery time and recovery point objectives];
->   c.
-Conducts backups of information system documentation including security-related
-> documentation [Assignment: organization-defined frequency consistent with recovery time and recovery point objectives]; and
->   d.
-Protects the confidentiality, integrity, and availability of backup information
-> at storage locations.

 #### a